Basilica of Saint Paul Outside the Walls: Tomb of Saint Paul

 According to tradition, Saint Paul's body was buried two miles away from the location of his martyrdom, in the sepulchral area along the Ostiense Way, which was owned by a Christian woman named Lucina.
 A tropaeum was erected on it and quickly became a place of veneration.

 Constantine I erected a basilica on the tropaeum's site, and the basilica was significantly extended by Theodosius I from 386, into what is now known as Saint Paul Outside the Walls.
-During the 4th century, Paul's remains, excluding the head, were moved into a sarcophagus.
+During the 4th century, what was believed to be Paul's remains, excluding the head, were moved into a sarcophagus.
 (According to church tradition the head rests at the Lateran.)
-Paul's tomb is below a marble tombstone in the basilica's crypt, at 1.37 m below the altar.
+Paul's suspected tomb is below a marble tombstone in the basilica's crypt, at 1.37 m below the altar.
 The tombstone bears the Latin inscription PAULO APOSTOLO MART ("to Paul the apostle and martyr").
 The inscribed portion of the tombstone has three holes, two square and one circular.
 The circular hole is connected to the tomb by a pipeline, reflecting the Roman custom of pouring perfumes inside the sarcophagus, or to the practice of providing the bones of the dead with libations.
 The sarcophagus below the tombstone measures 2.55 m long, 1.25 m wide and 0.97 m high.

 The discovery of the sarcophagus is mentioned in the chronicle of the Benedictine monastery attached to the basilica, in regard to the 19th century rebuilding.
 Unlike other sarcophagi found at that time, this was not mentioned in the excavation papers.